 Benefits of Crockpots (AKA slow cooker)

 Crockpots have a multitude of functions.
 Not only do they help cook for us while we are busy at work or running errands, but they also engulf the home with a wonderful aroma.
-Pork is one of my favorites to slow cook because of how the tenderloin easily pulls apart and melts in your mouth.
+Cooking pork is one of my favorites to slow cook because of how the tenderloin easily pulls apart and melts in your mouth.
 As you may already know, pork can quickly become overcooked and dried out.
-Using a slow cooker (or crockpot) ensures a foolproof way to get the juiciest meat every time.
+Using a slow cooker (or Crock-Pot) ensures a foolproof way to get the juiciest and tender meat every time.

 Why I Use Crockpots

 One less thing for me to do, as the tenderloin sits in the cooker roasting away and my house smells of beautiful flavors all blending together.
-Now I can take that extra few minutes and feel like I’m on top of the world before I resume folding laundry, cleaning the floors, and chasing a crazy two-year-old who refuses to put on pants ninety percent of the time.
-I’m all for spending a lot of time in the kitchen preparing a meal I love, but being a mom means sometimes playing blocks, wiping little noses, and just watching out so nobody plummets off the couch head first is a top priority.
+Now I can take that extra few minutes and feel like I’m on top of the world.
+Then I’ll resume folding laundry, cleaning the floors, and chasing a crazy two-year-old who refuses to put on pants ninety percent of the time.
+I’m all for spending a lot of time in the kitchen preparing a meal I love, but being a mom means that sometimes playing blocks, wiping little noses, and just watching out so nobody plummets off the couch head first is a top priority.

-- 2 pounds of pork tenderloin (I use two small tenderloins)
+- 2 pounds of pork tenderloin (I use two small tenderloins from Trader Joe’s)

 - 1/4 cup soy sauce